htools-org/htools-blog/content/posts/hnsd-raspberry-pi-zero/index.md

 Save.
 Click on "Write" and confirm.
 It may take a while.

-Once it's finished, insert the SD Card in the RPi and plug the power cable.
+Once it's finished, insert the SD Card in the RPi and plug in the power cable.

-There's no need for screen or keyboard directly in RPi.
+There's no need for a screen or keyboard for the RPi.
 We can access it remotely.
 Keep in mind that the first time you power the device it will expand the OS inside the SD Card, which may take a while.

 After ~5 min, try to connect via ssh: